firozwebdev/covid_vaccine/README.md

 ### 1. UI could be better with Vuetify or any other vueJs ui
 ### 2. Enhancements:

+There are a lot of places where code should be more optimized but as time is short, I had to spare those.

 Batch Scheduling: For large user bases, consider using batch processing or queues to handle the scheduling and notifications to avoid overwhelming the system.

 Search Optimization: Optimize the search functionality for user registration and scheduling to improve speed, especially with large datasets.